Rak-r/OpenPodCar_V2/README.md

 6. Once the package is build successfully, open bashrc and add : `source <your workspace path>/install/setup.bash`

 * **For example** : `source /home/ros2_ws/install/setup.bash`

-## Docker image Building for ROS2 Humble and Gazebo Fortress
+## VII. <a name="docker-support-for-OpenPodcar2"></a> Docker support for OpenPodcar2

 The docker version is supported for ROS2 humble and gazebo Fortress due to LTS version of gazebo at the time project development.
 In future more version suppport will be added.
 Follow the below instructions for using docker version of OpenPodCar2 with simulation.

 1. After cloning the repository from same above instructions, make sure docker is installed correctly.